VNG-Realisatie/nlx/.gitlab/issue_templates/Support request.md

 **For support requests, please send an e-mail to support@nlx.io**

-Support requests by e-mail go automatically to the servicedesk.
-That way we can help you more efficient.
+Support requests via email go directly to our Service Desk.
+That way we can help you more efficiently.